Domain Name Trademark Certification

 Avoid Websites Called DigiRock-Int and Domain Tools Digital Certification

-While it is possible to get domain certification from platforms like GoDaddy, the agent tells you that the only one that offers trademark verification is Domain Tools Digital Certification, at http://services.digital-certificates.net/default.htm.
+While it is possible to get domain certification from platforms like GoDaddy and 101Domain, the agent tells you that the only one that offers trademark verification is Domain Tools Digital Certification, at http://services.digital-certificates.net/default.htm.
 Another scamming website to be aware of is Digi-Rock, at digirock-into.com.

 Fake Investor Offers To Buy Your Website But Is Scared By The Domain Name Trademark Infringement